AmiAnurag/Data-Cleaning-Manipulation/README.md

 Q26) What is the total length of all movies played in 2008?

 Q27) Which film has the shortest length?
 In which language and year was it released?

+Q28) How many movies were released each year?